-See North America’s only ice hotel including its massive interior snow vaults, ice sculptures, and 44 hotel suites ready to receive guests seeking to sleep in a winter wonderland.
-Hôtel de Glace, just 20-minutes from Québec City is rebuilt every year in a new theme and boasts dramatic décor.
+See North America’s only ice hotel located a few minutes from downtown Quebec City there are massive interior snow vaults, ice sculptures, and 44 hotel suites ready to receive guests seeking to sleep in a winter wonderland.
+Hôtel de Glace, is rebuilt every year in a new theme and boasts dramatic décor.
 Sit and sip a cocktail served in a glass made entirely of ice and learn how this amazing structure is made.
-Walking tour of the Hôtel de Glace made from snow and ice See vaulted ceilings made of snow and ice hotel rooms Learn how this structure is made each year and see ee ice sculptures and wintery décor.
+Sit and sip a cocktail served in a glass made entirely of ice and learn how this amazing structure is made.

 Read more about Hotel de Glace Tour Ticket and Optional Cocktail